 Q1.
 What is the difference between M.S. and Ph.D. program options you offer?

-We offer three different graduate degree options in the Materials Science Program, all of which require a research advisor.
+We offer three different graduate degree options in the Robotics Program.
+All these programs require a research advisor.

 - M.S.
 Thesis combines 45 credits of course work and research.
 Student will write a thesis document that will be published by the university.